Distributed and Secure Kernel-Based Quantum Machine Learning: Distributed Secure Computation of Kernels

 \subsubsection{Clients: Data Encoding and Measurement}

-Alice and Bob determine the encoding of their data, with multiple encodings for every data point based on the required model accuracy.
+Alice and Bob determine the encoding of their data represented by $ \ket{\psi}_A$ and $\ket{\phi}_B$ respectively, with multiple encodings for every data point based on the required model accuracy.
 The encoding sequence is derived from the initial shared seed.
-Subsequently, Alice and Bob execute the following steps: \begin{enumerate} \item Apply a Controlled-X gate to the qubits they received from the helper using their original quantum data as control. \item Perform a Hadamard gate on their original data. \item Measure their data and the received qubits in the computational basis. \item Communicate the results to the server through an encrypted classical communication channel. \end{enumerate} Upon receiving the measurements, the server adjusts the qubits it holds by applying appropriate X and Z gates.
+Subsequently, Alice and Bob execute the following steps: \begin{enumerate} \item Apply a Controlled-X gate to the qubits they received from the helper using their original quantum data as control. \item Apply a Hadamard gate to their original data. \item Measure their data and the received qubits in the computational basis. \item Communicate the results to the server through an encrypted classical communication channel. \end{enumerate} The server applies the appropriate X and Z gates to adjust the qubits it holds.